tonesto7/homebridge-hubitat-tonesto7/README.md

 Example of all settings.
 Not all ssettings are required.
 Read the breakdown below.
 ```
 	{
-	   "platform": "homebridge-hubitat",
+	    "platform": "Hubitat",
     	"name": "Hubitat",
         "app_url": "10.0.0.40/api/app/15/",
-        "app_id": "THIS-SHOULD-BE-YOUR-APPID",
         "access_token": "THIS-SHOULD-BE-YOUR-TOKEN",
-        "polling_seconds": 3600,
-        "update_method": "direct",
         "direct_ip": "192.168.0.45",
         "direct_port": 8000,
-        "api_seconds": 30
 	}
 ```
 * "platform" and "name"
 **_Required_**
  * This information is used by homebridge to identify the plugin and should be the settings above.

-* "app_url", "app_id" and "access_token"
+* "app_url" and "access_token"
 **_Required_**
- * To get this information, open Hubitat on your phone, goto "Automation">"SmartApps">"JSON Complete API" and tap on Config
+ * To get this information, open Hubitat web interface in your browser, goto "Apps"> "Homebridge (Hubitat)" and tap on "View Configuration Data for Homebridge"
  * The app_url in the example may be different for you.

-* "polling_seconds"
-**_Optional_** Defaults to 3600
- * Identifies how often to get full updates.
-At this interval, homebridge-Hubitat will request a complete device dump from the API just in case any subscription events have been missed.
- * This defaults to once every hour.
-I have had it set to daily in my installation with no noticable issues.

-* "update_method"
-**_Optional_** Defaults to direct
- * See *Device Updates from Hubitat* for more information.
- * Options are: "direct", "pubnub", "api" and a recommended in that order.

 * "direct_ip"
 **_Optional_** Defaults to first available IP on your computer